 Other than medications, the right approach and care can help your loved ones maintain a high quality of life even in the phase of dementia.
 Caregivers, staying in the familiar surroundings can keep patients with Alzheimer’s feeling safe and loved.

 Prevention Of Alzheimer’s disease

-There are lot of research work undergoing to find the right risk factors associated with Alzheimer’s disease, so there may be some lifestyle measures that can reduce the risk of Alzheimer’s disease.
-Research are going on heart health, diet, exercise and keeping an active brain to prevent Alzheimer’s disease.
+There is a lot of research work undergoing to find the right risk factors associated with Alzheimer’s disease, so there may be some lifestyle measures that can reduce the risk of Alzheimer’s disease.
+Research is going on heart health, diet, exercise and keeping an active brain to prevent Alzheimer’s disease.

 But there are few risk factors that we can’t control for Alzheimer’s disease such as age and genetic profile.
 Research suggests that certain lifestyle factors, such as a nutritious diet, exercise, healthy lifestyle, and social engagement, might help in reducing the risk of Alzheimer’s disease.